Clove Bud Essential Oil

 Clove Bud Oil blends well with

-Warnings include not using Clove oil on or around children under 12 years of age, and to use with care in moderation and in extremely low doses if at all.
+Warnings include not using clove oil on or around children under 12 years of age, and to use with care in moderation and in extremely low doses if at all.

 Clove bud essential oil can cause irritation if used on skin.